 My congratulations to Dave Loken for winning a second term and to Hakin Isse and Rob Bernshaw for their campaigns in Ward 3

-The election is over, now back to
+The election is over, now back to work on community issues. |

 The best part about running for office, especially for a compulsive community volunteer such as myself, is it represents a fantastic opportunity to make new contacts in cultural, arts, union, business, political and many more communities.
 I feel like I have a much better idea of who we are as Canadians in our community of communities.